dimitri/regresql/README.md

 # RegreSQL, Regression Testing your SQL queries

-The `regresql` tool implement a regression testing facility for SQL queries, and supports the PostgreSQL database system.
+The `regresql` tool implements a regression testing facility for SQL queries, and supports the PostgreSQL database system.
 A regression test allows to ensure known results when the code is edited.
 To enable that we need:

   - some code to test, here SQL queries, each in its own file,
   - a known result set for each SQL query,
-  - a regression driver that runs queries again and check their result against the known expected result set.
+  - a regression driver that runs queries again and checks their result against the known expected result set.

 The RegreSQL tool is that regression driver.
 It helps with creating the expected result set for each query and then running query files again to check that the results are still the same.

-Of course, for the results the be comparable the queries need to be run against a known PostgreSQL database content.
+Of course, for the results to be comparable the queries need to be run against a known PostgreSQL database content.

 ## Installing

 The `regresql` tool is written in Go, so:

-    go get github.com/dimitri/regresql
+    go install github.com/dimitri/regresql

 This command will compile and install the command in your `$GOPATH/bin`, which defaults to `~/go/bin`.
 See <https://golang.org/doc/install> if you're